By: AY1920S2-CS2103T-F09-4 Since: Jan 2020 Licence: MIT

 Sorting journal entries

-The sort feature allows user to sort the entries in the JOURNAL
+The sort feature allows user to sort the entries in the JOURNAL of a trip.
+This feature is facilitated by JournalInputParser, SortCommandParser, and SortCommand.

 Given below is an example usage scenario and how the journal sort mechanism behaves at each step: